NHS employees actively contributing to the NHS pension scheme are entitled to death in membership benefits[1].

 Critical illness cover

-Critical illness cover can be added alongside a life insurance policy for an additional cost.
+Critical illness cover can be added to term life insurance for an additional cost in your premiums.

 As mentioned, having your own personal life insurance provides you with some control over how the proceeds are spent after you pass away.